 Art, food, architecture, and ancient plazas.
-A writer’s impressions and insights while visiting Cusco, the heart of the Inca empire
+These are a writer’s impressions and insights while visiting Cusco, Peru, the heart of the Inca empire.

 The old town of Cusco preserves its colonial charm

 Thick cobblestones, narrow streets, and old buildings characterize this urban center.

 You can take a stroll down Hatunrumiyoc street to admire the wall from an old Inca palace.
 Huge stones, some with ten or more corners, are seamlessly interlocked.

 An architectural puzzle, like the whole hidden Inca city of Machu Picchu, which was built on this principle because the Inca knew neither mortar nor the wheel to transport these stones.

 We stayed in a spacious hotel complex in the center, which must have been a monastery in the past.
 There are spacious rooms grouped around a rectangular patio with green plants and trees.
 From our monastery hotel, right in the heart of the city, Cusco was available to be wonderfully explored.

 If one enters one of the numerous Picanterías and Chicherías, simple restaurants and bars, you might feel as if the clock has suddenly been set 50, or even 100, years back in time.

 You do not notice the achievements of modern civilization, and if you do, then the fridge hums, the heating system rattles, and the light shakes, as if all this had just been invented.